msaitz/docker-images/terraform/README.md

 # Terraform

-Minimal docker image that customises the base `hashicorp/terraform` for infrastructure builds for AWS
+Docker image with Terraform + awsci for infrastructure builds for AWS.

 ## Registry